Jamesreinhardt222/comm-documentation-assignment/docs/Slack_invitation.md

 ## Getting started

-The following instructions will show you how to set up your workspace.
-If at any time you make a mistake or want to go back, simply hit the backwards arrow on the top right of your browser window to go to the previous page.
-Everything you do here can be edited later, so don't worry if you aren't 100% decided on a name or who you want in your channel yet.
+The following instructions will show you how to invite your students and TAs to your workspace.
+If there is any problem inviting people to your workspace, please check out the troubleshooting page.

 * * *

-1. go to slack.com/create.
+1. Go to your workspace.

-  You will immediately be presented with a prompt asking for your email.
+  In your workspace, you will find a list of people

 ![enter your email](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/enter_your_email.png?raw=true)